 Home credit is a type of doorstep lending.
-Compared to other types of borrowing it is very expensive.
-For that reason it should be avoided if you have access to other forms of credit.
+It can be expensive compared to other types of borrowing, so is best avoided if you have access to other forms of credit.
 Find out why and what the alternatives are.

 The high cost of borrowing on your doorstep

-If they don’t have a licence, they are a loan shark and you should end the conversation and report them.
+If they can’t provide this, it’s likely that they are a loan shark and you should end the conversation and report them.

 Rules for home credit lenders